Stashing treasure

 Our kobold kicking hero needs something to chew on, and a way to regain health!
 Let’s add a Meat Brick that they can pick up and eat to restore their health.

-Create a new file in modules/game/actors called meatbrick.lua and register the following actor.
+Then create a new file in modules/game/actors called meatbrick.lua and register the following actor.

 prism.registerActor("MeatBrick", function ()